-- 5.27 To enhance the employability of young people, the LD administers the YETP, a "through-train" programme providing seamless and comprehensive training and employment support to young school leavers aged 15 to 24 with educational attainment at sub-degree level or below. - 5.28 Trainees can enrol on a year-round basis and are entitled to a full range of coordinated and customised training and employment support services, including pre-employment training, one-month workplace attachment training, on-the-job training of six to 12 months, reimbursement of off-the-job course and examination fees up to \$4,000 per trainee, as well as case management services rendered by registered social workers. - 5.29 To encourage employers to hire young people and provide them with quality on-the-job training, the LD expanded the scope of the YETP to cover part-time posts and increased the maximum amount of monthly training allowance with effect from September 2018.
-The maximum monthly training allowance payable to employers who engage each trainee to undertake on-the-job training has been increased from \$3,000 to \$4,000 for a period of six to 12 months. - 5.30 In the 2017/18 programme year running from September 2017 to August 2018, 2 100 young people attended pre-employment training and 2 264 trainees were placed into on-the-job training vacancies under the YETP. - 5.31 The YETP closely collaborates with training bodies and individual employers or employers of specific sectors to launch special employment projects, providing tailor-made pre-employment training and on-the-job training for young people.
-In the 2017/18 programme year, 63 special employment projects were launched, involving employers in the aviation, healthcare, logistics, personal and business services as well as property management industries, etc.
+5.25 To enhance the employability of young people, the LD administers the YETP, a "through-train" programme providing seamless and comprehensive training and employment support to young school leavers aged 15 to 24 with educational attainment at sub-degree level or below.

-In August, the LD co-organised the Award Ceremony of the YETP Most Improved Trainees cum "Solar Project 2018 - Dream Journey with YETP" concert with Radio 2 of Radio Television Hong Kong.
+- 5.26 Trainees can enrol on a year-round basis and are entitled to a full range of coordinated and customised training and employment support services, including pre-employment training, one-month workplace attachment training, on-the-job training of six to 12 months, reimbursement of off-the-job course and examination fees up to \$4,000 per trainee, as well as case management services rendered by registered social workers.
+Employers who engage trainees under the YETP and provide them with on-the-job training are entitled to a maximum training allowance of \$4,000 per month per employee for six to 12 months. - 5.27 In the 2018/19 programme year running from September 2018 to August 2019, 1 929 young people attended pre-employment training and 2 004 trainees were placed into on-the-job training vacancies under the YETP. - 5.28 The YETP collaborates with training bodies and individual employers or employers of specific sectors to launch special employment projects, providing tailor-made pre-employment training and on-the-job training for young people.
+In the 2018/19 programme year, 61 special employment projects were launched, involving employers in the aviation, healthcare, logistics, personal and business services as well as property management industries, etc. - In August, the LD co-organised the Award Ceremony of the YETP Most Improved Trainees 2019 cum Concert "Dream Journey with YETP" with Radio 2 of Radio Television Hong Kong.
 The event showcased the creditable improvements of trainees after joining the YETP and commended the caring efforts of training bodies and employers.
 Trainees' successful experience constituted the best encouragement to their peers.
 It was also a sterling testimony to the achievements of trainees, training bodies, employers and the Government in nurturing the development of the younger generation.
-In the year, we also introduced new posters and animated videos to publicise the enhancements to on-the-job training under the YETP.
+In the year, we also introduced new TV and Radio Announcements in the Public Interest to attract young people to join the YETP.